 y = ax + b.

 Therefore, since the variables x and y are the coördinates of any point on that line, that equation is the equation of a straight line with slope a and y-intercept b.
-This is what we wanted to prove.
+Which is what we wanted to prove.

 The slope of a straight line -- that number -- indicates the rate at which the value of y changes with respect to the value of x.
 (Topic 8.)